 Here’s the list of agents and presenters for the conference.
-You can also browse their books.

 Josh Sippie is Gotham’s Director of Publishing Guidance and host of Inside Writing.
 He is the Fiction Editor at The Razor magazine, an associate editor at Uncharted Magazine, has served as a developmental editor and proofreader for Del Sol Review and Writers Clearinghouse, and was a literary assistant at Talcott Notch Literary.